 (c) An alternative program shall be:

-(1) Designed to address the personalized needs of students, including, but not limited to, dropout prevention; and
+(1) Designed to address the personalized needs of students, including, but not limited to, dropout prevention, soft skills, and career pathways; and

-(2) Approved by the local school board in a plan that:
+(2) Approved by the school board in a plan that:

 a.
 States the goals of the program and curriculum to be provided;

 b.
+Enables students to opt into the program at the request of the family;

+c.
 Specifies the procedures for assessing and implementing its program plan consistent with RSA 193-C:3, III;

-c.
+d.
 Specifies when the program would be offered, which may be at a time other than during the regular school day;

-d.
+e.
 Demonstrates how the alternative program will enable the participating students to achieve the same district and graduation competencies outlined for all students and consistent with RSA 193-C:3; and

-e.
+f.
 Explicitly detail how extended learning opportunities will be incorporated as a learning option for all students.

 (d) Alternative programs for students with disabilities shall meet the requirements of Ed 1119.